gavinfielder/gut/README.md

 sh gut/install.sh
 ```
 This depends on the following assumptions:
  - You have put your source files into a "`SRC`" variable, and they do not include a main.
-For example, `SRC=myfile1.c myfile2.c`
+For example, `SRC=myfile1.c myfile2.c`.
+If your project has a main, I recommend keeping it in a small file, for example `SRC_MAIN=main.c`, that can be included in compilation separately.
  - You have put your `-I` includes into an "`INC`" variable, and it includes the `-I` flag inside the variable.
 For example, `INC=-I inc/`
  - You have put your `-L`/`-l` library compile flags into a "`LIB`" variable and it includes the `-L`/`-l` flags inside the variable.
 For example `LIB=-L libft/ -lft` Alternatively, it would also work being a collection of paths to static libraries (to link directly into the executable).
 Example `LIB=libft/libft.a`